sound-affairs/sound-affairs.github.io/_posts/2024-07-01-easy_as_abc.md

 <figure>
     <img src="/assets/img/ABC5.png" width=500
          alt="UNESCO Courier">
-    <figcaption style="font-size: 0.8em;"> Notably, the UNESCO Courier published several articles that covered such science and technology driven approaches to noise and acoustic control, including this July 1967 issue (cover pictured). </figcaption>
+    <figcaption style="font-size: 0.8em;"> Notably, the UNESCO Courier published several articles that covered such science and technology driven approaches to noise and acoustic control, including this July 1967 issue (cover pictured).<span markdown="1">[^45]</span> </figcaption>
 </figure>

-[^45]

 The ‘modern sound’ thus favors those signals that are “clear and direct.”[^46] The UN Headquarters’ planning documentation reflects this standard well: for example, the Secretary-General's 1947 report notes that “acoustic treatment [in the Headquarter's planned broadcasting studios\] will be considerable since they must be very ‘dead’”[^47]––meaning they exhibit the total dampening of undesirable room echo.
 Thompson argues that the modern sonic ideal “signaled the power of human ingenuity over the physical environment” through its upholding of a ‘pure’ sound signature facilitated by advancements in science and technology, and the historically contingent accumulation of expertise and best practices.[^48] The UN’s sustained use of these techniques of noise-limitation and signal clarity––across its architecture, audio circulation technologies, and indeed within its radio broadcasts––accordingly parallels the international organization’s comprehensive championing of scientific expertise across all areas of its administration, a tendency of that Jens Steffek has described as “technocratic-utopian.”[^49] All of the sounds of UNESCO’s work depicted in “B is for Bargains” exemplify the modern sound through their discreteness: each depicts one or two clearly identifiable, hi-fi sound sources not masked by spatial echoes or environmental sounds.
 In a recording of birdsong that is supposed to represent new “trees in the \[Iraq\] desert” grown following the initiative of “one expert from the UN’s Food and Agriculture Agency,”[^50] we don’t hear much of anything but a dry, close-mic recording of birds.
 With all the sound-mixing facilities of the radio studio, capable of concocting such sonic flurries as in the ‘bargain day’ recordings, a richly choreographed and complex soundscape was certainly possible.
 However, this was eschewed for the ‘UNESCO-sounds’ in this episode.